cookie0verload/cfdns/README.md

 Place cfdns.cfg in /etc/cfdns/

-I'll make a pretty way of doing this for fresh installs eventually.
+I'll make a pretty way of doing this for fresh installs eventually, might even package it up ;)